Company Mission

 • Virtual support during your labor by providing relaxation techniques, use of comfort measures, and helping navigate informed consent

-• 1 hour of support after birth to establish feeding and help in any way I can
+• 1 hour of virtual support after birth to establish feeding and help in any way I can

 Why Hire Me As Your Birth Doula